G.P.O. Jointing Post

 This is a rare wider version of the more common post shown above.
 Within the jointing post will be a cable joint of thin multi-coloured wires joined together with crimp on insulation displacement grease filled sleeves.

 The narrow version are often used as distribution points (DP).
 A single multi pair cable arriving from a street cabinet is cross connected to thin two pair cables running to each house.
-This allow economic use of expensive underground cables as only premises requiring a telephone need a corresponding pair of wires to the street cabinet.
-There will be more outgoing pairs than incoming ones.
+This allows economic use of expensive multi pair underground cables, as only premises requiring a telephone need a corresponding pair of wires in the cable from the jointing post back to the street cabinet.